Chow Down at Miami's Most Irresistible Restaurants

 Barton G. Weiss' penchant for spectacle has proven to translate well into the culinary world.
 Within the sleek dining room, showmanship joins flavor and innovation, resulting in a menu of reinvented American favorites that relies as much on appearance as on taste.
 Popcorn shrimp is served in a popcorn box on a bed of (you guessed it) popcorn, and sea bass is steamed in a paper bag and then unveiled at the table.
 Lamb chops, a NY strip, glazed duck, fried chicken and a trio of seafood pot pies also figure into the broad menu.
 Plus, intriguing desserts are as dramatically plated as any you'll find.
 (305-672-8881)

-Paralleled by the floor-to-ceiling windows overlooking Biscayne Bay and downtown Miami, Azul is an extremely intimate and classically elegant delight combining the best in Mediterranean and Asian cuisines to stunning effect.
-The restaurant's signature brand of fusion cooking features sumptuous dishes like Kobe beef tartare, sake-marinated black cod, and lemon verbena perfumed turbot.
+Paralleled by the floor-to-ceiling windows overlooking Biscayne Bay and downtown Miami, Azul provides guests with an extremely intimate and classically elegant dining experience.
+Combining the best in Mediterranean and Asian cuisines to stunning effect, Azul's signature brand of fusion cooking features sumptuous dishes like Kobe beef tartare, tuna poke with pickled mushrooms, sake-marinated black cod, and lemon verbena perfumed turbot.
+Desserts at Azul bring decadence to another level with rich indulgences like their homemade rocky road, a marriage of marshmallow stones, creamy hazelnut, almond and guanaja chocolate sorbet.
 The sommelier-selected wine list boasts over 700 vintages from established and fledgling wineries, providing a range of apt accompaniments.
 In the serene, sophisticated dining room, an exhibition kitchen and panoramic views add distinction.
+Like a perfect lover, it's the type of restaurant you never forget.
 (305-913-8288, 305-913-8358)

 2 Prime 112

 Tuyo is the crown jewel sitting atop Miami Dade College's new Miami Culinary Institute, offering a spectacular view of the bay and Miami skyline.
-Its breakthrough recipe for culinary excellence in the 21st century infuses a trailblazing menu with the Institute's state-of-the-art approach to the culinary arts, setting the table for food culture innovation by focusing on environmentally sound practices and drawing upon the food grown locally and in the Institute's edible organic garden.
+Its breakthrough recipe for culinary excellence in the 21st century infuses a trailblazing menu with the Institute's state-of-the-art approach to the culinary arts.
+The maestros at Tuyo set the table for food culture innovation by focusing on environmentally sound practices and by drawing upon the food grown locally and in the Institute's very own edible organic garden.
 Come and enjoy an exquisite fusion of New World flavors in a unique dining experience specially prepared by award-winning Executive Chef Norman Van Aken. ((305) 237-3200)